 DAY 31: SOC TRANG – BEN TRE (129km)

-We left Soc Trang at 10am arrived Ben Tre at 2pm then spent more than 1 hour looking for the right way to Ba Danh Homestay.
+We left Soc Trang at 10am arrived Ben Tre at 2pm, then spent more than 1 hour looking for the right way to Ba Danh Homestay.
 Google Map seemed not want us to enjoy the relaxing night there by leading us to the dead end time to time.
 Fortunately, we found their phone number and Mrs. Ba Danh came to pick us up and took us to their house – a typical model of garden house in Mekong Area.
-That evening, we had one of the most delicious dinner there with some signature dishes of Mien Tay.
+That evening, we had one of the most enjoying dinner there with some delicious signature dishes of Mien Tay.

 Recommended accommodation: Ba Danh Homestay – Ben Tre: at group 3, Nhon Thanh, Ben Tre